explaingit

 Prompt 2

-Show me how to write a Cloud Code function in Parse Server that runs when a user signs up and sends them a welcome email.
+Show me how to write a Parse Cloud Code function that validates data before a user saves an object.

 Prompt 3